 Cumin has only recently begun to be recognized as a popular spice in this country, but worldwide, it is one of the most consumed spices right behind chiles and pepper.
-For cooks in the Far East, Latin America, Mexico, the Middle East and North Africa, cumin seed has long been a signature spice and is a key ingredient in various curries, spice blends, couscous and in many bean, meat, vegetable and rice dishes.
+For cooks in the Far East, Latin America, Mexico, the Middle East and North Africa, cumin seed has long been a signature spice and is a key ingredient in various spice blends and many bean, couscous, curries, rice and vegetable dishes.

 Cumin works well in combination with allspice, anise seed, brown mustard, cardamom, cinnamon, coriander, fennel, fenugreek, garlic, ginger, nutmeg, paprika, turmeric and yellow mustard.

-Some of our favorite recipes with Ground Cumin are Barbeque Achiote Mop, Tortilla Soup, Sweet Chickpea Chili in Slow Cooker, Spicy Chicken Chili, Cumin Seasoned Grilled Zucchini and Arroz Con Pollo.
+Some of our favorite recipes with Ground Cumin are Tortilla Soup, Sweet Chickpea Chili in Slow Cooker, Arroz Con Pollo and Cumin Seasoned Grilled Zucchini.